 DuBois brought that unease into sharper focus for me.
 The double consciousness he spoke of, the ill-fitting shoes he wore–those shoes were bound to my feet, too, constantly.
 To feel alien all the time was normal for black Americans.
 All of us felt out of place all the time–not just me.
 Most importantly, I hadn’t even realized I felt that way.
 The discomfort, the pain had been constant throughout my life, so I only felt odd in the rare moments when that pressure was lifted: traveling abroad, sometimes, especially in a brown country, existing in all-black spaces, sometimes… DuBois woke me the fuck up, eloquently, firmly, compassionately.

 Ben Harper was like a living Jimi when I met him, representing for us non-white kids in the alternative scene.
 The first song of his I ever heard was “Widow of a Living Man,” and it made me weep hard.
-That was the first moment I realized men could be feminists, too, sometimes better advocates for us than we were fire ourselves.
+That was the first moment I realized men could be feminists, too, sometimes better advocates for us than we were for ourselves.

 Spike Lee opened windows onto black thought that were completely fresh.
 His movies were sharp, smart, crisp, and they were complicated.
 I found myself angered by the arguments his characters made, all the time.
 School Daze horrified me.
 So did Jungle Fever.
 I wanted so badly to argue back!
 But I kept watching and watching, and I knew I was learning lessons that, again, were subtle, and dangerous.
 Feeling something, wanting to stand up and speak–these were good things.
 His art moved me to action.